scottyeager/Pal/README.md

 pal /models
 ```

 For providers added through interactive config, a default set of models will be included.
 Depending on the provider, additional models may be available that could be added by editing the config file directly.
+You can also remove models you don't use so they won't show up in model selection list.

+## Which models to use?

+The command completion function of `pal` works well with the latest generation of flagship models:

+* `deepseek-chat` (v3)
+* `claude-3-5-sonnet-latest`
+* `gpt-4o`

+It also works fairly well with less expensive "mini" models:

+* `claude-3-5-haiku-latest`
+* `gpt-4o-mini`

+These might have trouble with some more complex commands though, and the token requirements of command suggestion with `pal` are generally so low that the cost savings might be hard to notice.

+If you use the Hugging Face API, then the best choice seems to be `deepseek-ai/DeepSeek-R1-Distill-Qwen-32B` but it can be rather slow.

+When it comes to `/ask` mode, the experience will be on par with a regular chat bot conversation.
+So the flagship models are a good choice and the reasoning models (`o1` and `deepseek-reasoner`) can be handy for more difficult queries.

+The reasoning models might be a good choice for especially difficult command suggestion requests too, but so far I didn't find many cases to reach for them.

 ## Why?